Fraud prevention in retail and e-commerce with automation

-Retail and e-commerce businesses took a giant leap during the pandemic and so did the frauds.
-According to a study, losses in online payment came close to $20 billion in 2021, a 14% increase in one year.
+Retail and e-commerce businesses took a giant leap during the pandemic and so did fraudulence.
+According to a study in Statista, losses in online payment came close to $20 billion in 2021, a 14% increase in one year.
 Of all the sales outlets, 54% of customers encountered frauds in online transactions, followed by spam calls, door-to-door sales, postal mail, and in-store sales.

 With these statistics in hindsight, business owners are looking for robust systems to help them detect frauds and prevent revenue loss.
-Consequently, the global fraud prevention and detection market will grow from $20.9 billion to $38.2 billion between 2020 and 2025.
-With more buyers finding their comfort in online shopping, the rate of fraudulent activities will grow and companies need robust systems to counter-attack.*
+Consequently, the global fraud prevention and detection market will grow from $24.8 billion to $65.8 billion between 2021 and 2026, according to Markets and Markets.
+With more buyers finding their comfort in online shopping, the rate of fraudulent activities will grow, and companies need robust systems to counter-attack.

 Types of retail and e-commerce business frauds